Indigenous Studies @ Georgian

 Blog aimed at keeping the Ojibwe language alive.
 Offers weekly lessons and quizzes, with games and accompanying word lists.
 Difficulty increases with each week.

 Created and sponsored by Trent University's Native Studies department.
 Revises three main texts to reflect the orthographic changes within the onset of the double-vowel system.
 Offers examples of all verb types organized by introduction, intermediate, and advanced levels.

-Website to promote and revitalize Anishinaabemowin.
+Website to promote and revitalize Anishnaabemowin.
 Offers lessons, stories, songs (men's traditional, children's, and popular), prayers, and teachings, as well as student projects.
-MP3s with text in Anishinaabemowin.
+MP3s with text in Anishnaabemowin.

 First Language Speaking Project Inc.

 Dedicated to oral fluency in seven "First Languages," from Cree to Nakota.
 1000+ audio files and 500+ video phrases, plus flashcards, quizzes, and links.

 PDF of beginner Ojibwe dictionary including a sound chart, vocabulary, and simple sentence examples.

 Grammar, dictionaries, lessons, and other materials.
 Most materials available are of Minnesota Ojibwe dialect but there are some materials for Odawa and Northwestern (Manitoba) Ojibwe, as well as older dialects.

 Lessons suitable for first grade to first time adult beginners.
 Helps students develop listening and speaking skills.

 chat loading... if this message persists, please try reloading your page.